Ngineer101/minimalizt/src/content/blog/principles-for-ai-native-apps.md

 ### 3. Be AI Model Agnostic

 The AI landscape changes at an incredible pace.
 New models are being launched on an almost monthly basis.
 Your architecture must abstract away specific AI providers.

 This allows you to:

 - Switch between OpenAI, Anthropic, local models, or edge AI without rewriting code.
 - Use the right tool for the job: cheap models for simple tasks, powerful models for complex generation.
 - Immediately adopt new capabilities as they emerge.
 - Avoid vendor lock-in.

 Build service layers that expose capabilities (embedding, completion, analysis), not provider-specific APIs.
 Your application shouldn't care _which_ model is doing the work.
-Services like [Vercel's AI gateway](https://vercel.com/docs/ai-gateway) are already trying to solve this problem as a standalone solution.
+Services like [Vercel's AI gateway](https://vercel.com/docs/ai-gateway) are already trying to solve this problem as standalone solutions.

 #### How does this look in practice?

 - **Internal Service Abstraction**: Instead of calling specific AI providers directly, create an internal service that abstracts the implementation details.
 Your code calls a generic interface like `CompletionService.generate()`, which internally decides which provider to use based on your configuration.
 - **Capability-Based Routing**: Your abstraction layer can make intelligent decisions about which model to use based on the task.
-For example, using a fast, cheap model for simple tasks and a more powerful model for complex generation.
+For example, use a fast, cheap model for simple tasks and a more powerful model for complex generation.
 If a provider is unavailable, the abstraction layer can implement fallback logic to switch to an alternative provider seamlessly.

 ### 4. State Is Data - Persist Everything